Goniomonas: Etymology

 Goniomonas means angled small flagellates, combining goni and monas.

 History of Discovery

 It was established by German biologist Samuel Friedrich Stein in 1878.

 Morphology

+Goniomonas sp.
+1000x on optic microscope.

 This genus contains species that are free-swimming, flattened, biflagellate monads.
 They are oval in lateral view with an obliquely truncate anterior.
 A furrow extends along the middle of the anterior margin and for a short distance down the ventral margin and is surrounded by a single lateral row of ejectisomes.
 Chloroplasts, pyrenoids, nucleomorphs and starch are absent.
 They have periplast with longitudinal striations visible in all species.
 And, Goniomonas is the only Cryptomonad so far examined that does not possess a plastidial complex, and is therefore considered primitive among Cryptophytes.
 Other Cryptophytes have bipartite tubular flagellar hairs, whereas Goniomonas has solid spike-like flagellar projections.
 The furrow-gullet system of Goniomonas is located on the anterior of the cell rather than the usual ventral location.